MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/mde-integration.md

 Additionally, when you identify a risky user, you can check all the devices the user accessed to detect potential risks.
 If you identify a risky device, check all the users who used it to detect further potential risks.

-Once traffic information is collected, you are ready to [deep dive into cloud app use](discovered-apps.md#deep-dive-into-discovered-apps) in your organization.
+Once traffic information is collected, you're ready to [deep dive into cloud app use](discovered-apps.md#deep-dive-into-discovered-apps) in your organization.
 Cloud App Security takes advantage of Defender for Endpoint Network Protection capabilities to block endpoint device access to cloud apps.
 You can block apps by [tagging them as **Unsanctioned**](governance-discovery.md#BKMK_SanctionApp) in the portal.
 Based on the comprehensive usage and risk assessment of each unsanctioned app, the app's domains are used to create [domain indicators](/microsoft-365/security/defender-endpoint/manage-indicators) in the Defender for Endpoint portal.
 Microsoft Defender Antivirus, running on endpoint devices, uses the domain indicators to block access to these apps.

 > [!NOTE]
 > Want to experience Microsoft Defender for Endpoint?
 [Sign up for a free trial](https://www.microsoft.com/WindowsForBusiness/windows-atp?ocid=docs-wdatp-assignaccess-abovefoldlink).